Frequently Asked Questions

 For Concurrent Enrollment

-- High school students are not required to pay enrollment fees ($46 per unit).
-However, students taking courses on the Palomar College Campus are required to pay a Health Fee.
-Other costs, such as materials and books, are to be paid by the student.
+- High school students are not required to pay enrollment fees ($46 per unit) with a current K12 form on file.
+However, students taking courses on the Palomar College campus or online are required to pay for textbooks and some fees.

 General Education and/or Career Technical Education.
 Check with your high school counselor for specific pathways at your high school.